NEO Planner V4.5

 Minimum number of images:

-At least three images are required for the required three measurements per
+At least three images are required for the required measurements per

 object and night.